By Dr. Paul Berggreen

 Q. What mHealth technology will become ubiquitous in the next 5 years?
 Why?

 A. Patient-physician communication of some form, using smartphone technology, will become commonplace in the next five years.
 Changes in reimbursement for chronic disease management and expansion of telemedicine billing codes will push this adoption even further.
 70 percent of U.S. adults now have a smartphone, a number that has been increasing exponentially and will likely hit 85 percent or 90 percent in the next five years.
+We’re also looking into new internet providers near us so we can cater to our customers.
 It’s the obvious channel of communication, and most people in this field realize that.
 Patients will demand it and physicians will respond, although doctors have historically been slow to adopt new technology.

 Q. What’s the most cutting-edge application you’re seeing now?
 What other innovations might we see in the near future?